Physics (PHYS)

 Prerequisites: IDST 098 previous fall.

 Introduction to the science of materials (metals, ceramics, polymers, composites, and semiconductors).
 Crystal structures and designations.
 Techniques of materials characterization.
 Mechanical, thermal, electrical, and magnetic properties.
 Forming and materials processing.
 Problem solving, lecture, discussion, and field trips.
+(Listed as ENGR 303 and PHYS 303)

 Prerequisites: PHYS 215.

-PHYS 307 ENERGY & SUSTAINABILITY (ALSO LISTED AS ENVS 307) (4 credits)
+PHYS 307 ENERGY & SUSTAINABILITY (4 credits)

 Introduction to the scientific principles of energy technologies with a focus on assessing sustainability including environmental, climate, and life-cycle analysis.
 A wide range of renewable and nonrenewable energy sources will be studied, along with our use of energy for applications including electricity, transportation, heat, materials, and food production.
 Quantitative methods for making comparisons will be emphasized.
 The outlook for various renewable energy technologies will be discussed.
 This course will include higher level scientific modeling and analysis than ENVS 207 and is recommended for science and mathematics majors.
 May not take both PHYS/ENVS 207 and PHYS/ENVS 307 for credit.
+OFFERED THROUGH ONLINE AND CONTINUING EDUCATION (OCE) ONLY.
+(Listed as ENVS 307 and PHYS 307)

 Prerequisites: One of MATH 175, PHYS 210, CHEM 210, ENVS 201, or consent of instructor; a year-long laboratory science course is recommended.